smaclell/smaclell.github.io/_drafts/exterminator-12-finding-the-bottleneck.md

 ---

 This week we continued wrapping up our release with some performance tuning.
 Everything else was ready and we wanted to see if we could make it faster.
-It was really easy to get started.
+Reviewing our basic performance metrics was really easy to get started.
 I want to share how we did it and the lessons I have since learnt.

-The change we were making would parse and analyze a collection of smallish text snippets.
+The change we were making would parse and analyze a collection of small text snippets.
 There might be 1000's of snippets and each would be under one megabyte.
 The text could be fairly complicated.
-A complete parser was used to evaluate the snippets, then the parsing results would be filtered using standard regexes and once the filtering was completed additional work would be performed.
+A complete parser was used to evaluate the snippets, then the parsing results would be filtered using regexes and after that the filtered results would be processed one at a time.

 We were ready to release our new changes.
 All of our tests were passing.
 We had been doing exhaustive testing with sample datasets.
 Most datasets finished quickly, but some were much slower.
-We thought we could do better and had a few days to implement the changes.
+We thought we could do better and had a few days to implement the speed up the processing.

 Disclaimer
 ===============================================================================